 Also, ladies, there is no need to bring a hairdryer or straightener.
 Air dry is the way to go.
 And I think I wore make up 2 evenings total on the whole trip.
 It’s a great way to connect back to living au-natural!

 The salon is a good size for being on a boat, but the weather is so nice outside that we didn’t spend any time in there.

 Our sailing instruments weren’t working either.
-No worries, though, we were up for adventure!
-David likened sailing to camping on the ocean
+No worries, though, we had a captain and were up for adventure!
+David likened sailing to camping on the ocean.

 The covered area in the back is where we ate all our meals and spent a night or two playing cards.

 Speaking of meals, here’s a peek at the food.